Bg

 A schedule adjustment may help get daytime sleep back on track.
 Consider lengthening awake periods to 3.5 - 3.75 hours so it’s easier for them to fall asleep during the day.
 However, longer wake windows may not be necessary for every child who’s struggling with naps at 11 months.
 Naptime routines or other factors may impact daytime sleep at this age too.

 If you’re feeling stuck and want more help with your baby’s sleep, we can help!
-With , you can submit for a personalized, step-by-step Sleep Plan for your child.
+With, you can submit for a personalized, step-by-step Sleep Plan for your child.

-At , we’ll continue to aim for around 13.5 hours of total sleep per day, which usually looks like 11 - 12 hours overnight and 2 - 3 hours of daytime sleep over 2 naps.
-Most babies need around 3 - 3.75 hours of awake time before sleep periods at this age.
+At, we’ll continue to aim for around 13.5 hours of total sleep per day, which usually looks like 11 - 12 hours overnight and 2 - 3 hours of daytime sleep over 2 naps.
+Most babies do well with a set schedule that allows for 3 - 3.75 hours of awake time before sleep periods at this age.
+With a set schedule, you’ll offer naps and bedtime at roughly the same times each day — even if your child’s sleep duration varies.
+This consistency helps keep sleep pressure (the buildup of tiredness during awake time) in sync with their natural circadian rhythm, making it easier for them to fall asleep and stay asleep.

 Doing your best to ensure your little one is regularly getting the sleep they need helps prevent overtiredness, which can make it harder for them to fall asleep and stay asleep.
 In general, keep in mind that all babies are different and some have higher and lower sleep needs.
 The 11 month schedule that works for one baby may not work for another and that’s OK!
 We recommend paying attention to your child’s overall mood and energy levels when determining they’re getting enough sleep.

 Little ones are learning all sorts of at 11 months — they may be on the verge of saying their first words and taking independent steps if they haven’t done so already.
 Babies often prefer to practice new skills instead of sleep!
 Giving them lots of opportunities to practice during the day may help them master the skill faster and they may be more inclined to return to their regular sleep patterns.
 However, even with practice some lost sleep may be inevitable temporarily.

-If your baby is waking very early (i.e. before 6:00 AM), one way to try to promote a later wakeup time is by offering a later or bigger dinner.
+If your baby is waking very early (i.e. before 6:00 AM), one way to try to promote a later wake-up time is by offering a later or bigger dinner.
 While many babies can sleep through the night at 11 months, it can be tricky for some to go 12 hours or more between their last night feeding and a more desirable wake-up time.
 A bigger/later evening meal may lengthen night sleep and prevent starting the day very early, as that may also throw a wrench into their typical nap schedule the rest of the day.

 A consistent bedtime routine can help signal to your little one that it’s time to sleep and ease the transition from playtime to sleep time.
 At 11 months, calm routines can help your child understand what to expect next and that it’s time to get some shuteye.
 While every family’s bedtime routine may look different, we recommend that you do the same set of activities in the same order each night.
 This same routine can also be used before daytime sleep, though many families opt for a shortened version for naps.